ric96/atvx86/README.md

 Android TV based on Android-x86

 Step 1:
-   Copy the file inside the device folder to androidtv-x86/device/generic/common and overwrite any existing files
+   Copy the "common" inside the device folder to androidtv-x86/device/generic/ and overwrite any existing files

 Step 2:
    Copy the google folder inside the device folder of your work directory.